sabinevidal/Shopify-Intern-Challenge-W22/PEDAC.md

 ## Mental Model:
 App must allow for images (one, multiple, bulk) to be added to the repository linked to their username.
 In order to update or delete images, user must be logged in and have access to rights for the selected images.
+Adding images will require a two part process of uploading image and validatingthe file, and then adding any extra info to the image.
+This will allow for bulk adding of images.

 # Examples
 **Examples / Test Cases / Edge Cases**